An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 Let $\alpha$ be an $n$-qubit Pauli assignment of a hypergram $(V,H,G)$, and $h$ a hyperedge in $H$.
 Since all elements in any context $\alpha(h)$ mutually commute, the product $\Pi_{\alpha(h)}$ is well-defined.
 The \emph{sign} (or \emph{valuation}) (\emph{function}) of $\alpha$ is the function $\text{sgn}_{\alpha} : H \rightarrow \{-1,1\}$ such that $\Pi_{\alpha(h)} = \text{sgn}_{\alpha}(h)\,I^{\otimes n}$ for all hyperedges $h$ in $H$.
 Similarly, the sign function for a quantum configuration $(O,C)$ of $n$-qubit observables is the function $s : C \rightarrow \{-1,1\}$ defined by $\Pi_{c} = s(c)\,I^{\otimes n}$ for each context $c \in C$.

 A \emph{classical assignment} $a : V \rightarrow \{-1,+1\}$ assigns a value $\pm 1$ to each vertex of a hypergram $(V,H,G)$.
-The \emph{sign (function)} of the classical assignment $a$ is the function $\text{sgn}_{a}~:~H~\rightarrow~\{-1,1\}$ defined by $\text{sgn}_{a}(h) = \Pi_{a(h)} = \Pi_{v \in h}~a(v)$ for all hyperedges $h$ in $H$.
+The \emph{sign (function)} of the classical assignment $a$ is the function $\text{sgn}_{a} : H \rightarrow \{-1,1\}$ defined by $\text{sgn}_{a}(h) = \Pi_{a(h)} = \Pi_{v \in h}~a(v)$ for all hyperedges $h$ in $H$.

+The hyperedge $h$ in $H$ is said to be \emph{satisfied} (resp., \emph{unsatisfied}) when the signs $\text{sgn}_{\alpha}(h)$ and $\text{sgn}_{a}(h)$ of its Pauli and classical assignments are the same (resp., differ, and thus are opposite).
+These definitions also apply to contexts and lines.

 \begin{example} In~\Cref{figDoilyAlgo:a,figDoilyAlgo:b,figDoilyAlgo:c}, the classical assignment is represented by the numbers below the observables in each node.
-The dashed lines are the lines on which the signs of the quantum and classical assignments differ (are opposite). \end{example}
+The dashed lines are the unsatisfied lines on which the signs of the Pauli and classical assignments differ. \end{example}

+In the above-mentioned approach of constraint/linear systems~\cite{Cleve2014,CLS17}, the second member of these systems is composed of the values of a given sign function.
+Similarly, by definition, a quantum realization of a signed arrangement~\cite{Arkhipov2012} should also satisfy a given sign function.
+A significant difference in~\cite{TLC22} and in the present work is that we address a potentially simpler problem, namely finding a Pauli assignment without targeting any given sign function.
+We precisely show in~\Cref{seCproof} that satisfying a given sign function is a too strong constraint for the objective we pursue of finding remarkable state-independent Kochen-Specker proofs.